The guests have left, and the leftover pizza is still sitting on the counter, and you’re wondering whether to eat it or throw it out.

 6. Freezer Burns

-How to Store Pizza
+How To Store Pizza

 Some easy tips will come in handy.